PEOPLE IN RECOVERY FROM ADDICTION NEED MORE SUPPORT DURING THE COVID-19 PANDEMIC

-GPS enhances engagement in treatment and supports sobriety.
+GPS enhances engagement in treatment and supports sobriety while ensuring a high and consistent standard of evidence-based support groups.
 GPS for Recovery groups provide people with trauma-sensitive spaces where they can explore their personal history with addiction, including personal and family trauma, and feelings of shame, guilt and isolation that can be barriers to sobriety.
 Participants build communities of mutual respect and reclaim their self-esteem and courage as they travel on the road to recovery.
-GPS for Recovery groups can be led by peer leaders as well as providers.
+GPS for Recovery groups can be led by peer leaders as well as clinical providers and has been shown to be effective in increasing capacity of programs, ensuring consistent clinical outcomes and enhancing other modalities of care.

 I was a mom struggling with addiction, attending lots of treatment groups.
 But GPS was my missing piece.
 It gave me back my self-respect, helped me maintain sobriety and made me a much better mom.
 I now lead GPS groups for moms who are working on their recovery.Erica Napolitan, Maternal Substance Use and Recovery Specialist